ingowald/OpenCLHelper/README.md

 execution, etc.

-This project aims at fixing this through a set of cmake and c++ helper functoins.
+This project aims at fixing this through a set of cmake and c++ helper functions.
 In particular, this library

 - allows for build-time (pre-)compilation of all opencl-kernels
 - proper preprocessor-expansion (#include, #ifdef, ...) during